Serena Williams' goodbye to U.S. Open a ratings boon to ESPN

 ESPN happily adjusted on the fly, asking Open officials to move Williams’ doubles match with her sister Venus to Thursday evening, and moving a college football game off its main network on Friday to make room for the match with Tomljanovic.

 That Friday match reached 4.8 million viewers, peaking at 6.9 million, the Nielsen company said.
-It beat the previous record-holder, the 3.9 million who watched the 2012 Wimbledon men’s final between Roger Federer and Andy Murray.
+It beat the previous record-holder, the 2012 Wimbledon men’s final between Roger Federer and Andy Murray.

 “We knew it was going to be a huge story,” said John Suchenski, ESPN’s programming director, on Wednesday.
 “I’m not sure we knew how much it was going to play out, audience-wise.
 Obviously, we’re thrilled by the numbers.”